spencerteetaert/rubiks/README.md

 ## dataset
 * contains Rubik's cube state and solve information. training#.txt contains a state and sequence of moves to get to a solved cube. trainingseq#.txt contains the state after each turn.
+* dataset by Anton Bobrov

+THE BEER-WARE LICENSE (Revision 42): antbob@users.noreply.github.com created this.
+As long as you retain this notice you can do whatever you want with this stuff.
+If we meet some day, and you think this stuff is worth it, you can buy me a beer in return Anton Bobrov

 ## __tests__
 * contains tests for functions.
 Ensure before uploading that you have both written your own test function,